 Educational programs are offered to schools, scouts, home-schooled children, and other organized groups year round.
 We also have a fire ring available as part of a program or for rent.
 From April through October, we offer Pontoon Tours as well as canoe and kayak programs and lessons.
-Call 301-528-3492 to make reservations.
+Contact us at 301-528-3492 or email@example.com to make reservations.

 With the Montgomery County Public School Curriculum in mind, educational programs have been, and continue to be, developed to suit the needs of students in pre-school through the 12th grade.
 We also offer programs for college students and other interested groups, such as scouts.

 Day and Times: Monday-Friday from 9 am to 6 p.m..
 Groups should arrive 10 minutes prior to their scheduled time.

 Fees: BH Nature Programs are free for curriculum-based environmental education programs to all Montgomery County schools: public, independent, and home-schools (grades K through 12).
 We are available to make certain presentations at your facility as an outreach program for a $50 charge (Title I Schools: $25).

 Fees for all other groups will be $6 per participant.
 Checks are payable to Active Montgomery.

 All programs involving the use of our Pontoon Boat will charge $6 per person with a $60 minimum.

 The pontoon has a limit of 30 passengers per tour.

 Lunches: There are covered picnic pavilions (if not already reserved) and uncovered picnic tables throughout the Park.
 There are also playgrounds and restroom facilities within walking distance of the Visitor Center.
 Food and drinks are not allowed in the Visitor Center.
 Children’s coat hooks are outside the auditorium area.